 Legacy Nogin entered into certain promissory notes during the second quarter of 2022 to certain principal owners and members of management of Legacy Nogin that have been identified as related parties.
 The promissory notes matured on the earlier of one year from issuance or close of the Business Combination and bore per annum interest at the rate of 7.75% plus the greater of 3.50% or the prime rate as published by the Wall Street Journal.
 In connection with the related party promissory notes, Legacy Nogin issued warrants ("Promissory Note Warrants") to purchase up to 8,785 shares of common stock of Legacy Nogin at an exercise price of \$0.01 per share.
 From such related parties, Legacy Nogin received proceeds of approximately \$2.0 million at issuance, of which approximately \$0.2 million was allocated to Promissory Note Warrants.
-The fair value of the promissory notes with related parties as of June 30, 2022 was \$2.7 million.
 Prior to the closing of the Business Combination, the Promissory Note Warrants converted into a number of shares of Legacy Nogin common stock in accordance with the applicable warrant agreement.
-The promissory notes were fully repaid in connection with the closing of the Business Combination.
-The following table summarizes purchases of promissory notes and Promissory Note Warrants by related persons in transactions involving amounts greater than \$120,000:
+The promissory notes were fully repaid in connection with the closing of the Business Combination, and Promissory Note Warrants by related persons in transactions involving amounts greater than \$120,000:

+Aggregate

+Principal Amount

-Aggregate Princip Amount of Aggregate Principal Amount of Promissory Note Name Promissory Note s Warrants Purchase Price Stephen Choi (1) \$ 1,500,00 6,672 \$ 1,500,000 Jonathan S. Huberman (2) \$ 1,250,00 5,560 \$ 1,250,000
+of Promissory Promissory Note

+Name Notes Warrants Purchase Price

+Stephen Choi (1) \$ 1,500,000 6,672 \$ 1,500,000

+Jonathan S. Huberman (2) \$ 1,250,000 5,560 \$ 1,250,000

-- (1) Stephen Choi was a member of the board of directors of Legacy Nogin. - (2) Jonathan S. Huberman was Chairman, Chief Executive Officer and Chief Financial Officer of SWAG and is Co-Chief Executive Officer and President of Nogin.
+(1) Stephen Choi was a member of the board of directors of Legacy Nogin.

+(2) Jonathan S. Huberman was Chairman, Chief Executive Officer and Chief Financial Officer of SWAG and is Chief Executive Officer, President and Chairman of the Board of Nogin.